the-monochord/virtual-webaudio/README.md

 `poc/monosynth/` - Monosynth, a simple, 1 octave, monophonic synthesizer, that you can play with the keyboard

 `poc/envelope/` - a simple AD envelope, which utilizes scheduling of audio params

+`poc/delayed-monosynth/` - Same as the monosynth demo, but the effects of changes are delayed with setValueAtTime()

+`poc/envelope-monosynth/` - Same as the monosynth demo, but it adds a simple envelope to the pressed notes